 CGIS South, Belfer Case Study Room, S-020, 1730 Cambridge Street

 Speaker: Pablo Allard, Robert F. Kennedy Visiting Professor at the Harvard Graduate School of Design; Dean at the Faculty of Architecture at the Universidad del Desarrollo, Santiago, Chile.
 With Introduction by Diane Davis, Charles Dyer Norton Professor of Regional Planning and Urbanism; Chair of the Department of Urban Planning and Design, Harvard Graduate School of Design

 In February 2010, Chile suffered the sixth-largest earthquake ever recorded by a seismograph, followed by a devastating tsunami.
 The extension and complexity...

 Spend this January in Chile!
 Volunteer in rural communities alongside Chilean university students in holistic medicine, dentistry, education, agriculture, veterinary care, and construction.
 Build friendships, enhance your Spanish skills, and expierence Temuco and Santiago, Chile.

 The DRCLAS Regional Office will host students in the annual Healthcare and Education in Rural Chile Program between January 5 - 21, 2019.
 To learn more about this opportunity, come to our information session:

-Interested in Latin America?
-Come to the DRCLAS Info Session to learn how you can get involved in the region this summer!
-Gain internship experience, study, or participate in experiential learning through immersive programs offered between June - August, 2017.
+Interested in spending January in Latin America?
+Come to the DRCLAS Info Session to learn how you can get involved in the region over casual refreshments.
+Gain internship experience, study, or participate in experiential learning through immersive programs offered this January.